jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs5.md

 Anyone who does not reckon on God's omniscience will get entangled in sin.
 #allenpross

+#### v.22
+>The evil deeds of a wicked man ensnare him; the cords of his sin hold him fast.

+In sum, the lack of discipline and control in the area of sexual gratification is destructive.
+The one who plays with this kind of sin will become ensnared by it and led off to ruin.
+#allenpross

 #### v.23
 >He will die for lack of discipline, led astray by his own great folly.

 In other words, if the young man is not *captivated* by his wife but becomes *captivated* with a stranger in sinful acts, then his own iniquities will *captivate* him; and he will be led to ruin.
 #allenpross

+Fear of God moment in my life: if you watch porn, you will die.
+#jj